nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Finally, `OweCommand` updates the total amount of tuition fee owed by the student by creating a new `Student` instance with updated fields to replace the outdated `Student` instance in the model.

-The owe command is part of UGTeach's payment tracking feature.
 The following activity diagram summarizes what happens when a user wants to track payment after a lesson:
 <puml src="diagrams/PaymentTrackingActivityDiagram.puml" width="750"/>

 How an OweCommand operation goes through the `Model` component is shown below: